-The designated Danish Regulatory Authorities responsible for regulating nuclear safety and security, including waste safety, is the National Institute of Radiation Protection and the Danish Emergency Management Agency.
-The National Institute of Radiation Protection is in addition also the Regulatory Authority for radiation safety.
+The designated Danish regulatory authorities responsible for regulating nuclear safety and security, including waste safety, are the Danish Health Authority, Radiation Protection (DHARP) and the Danish Emergency Management Agency (DEMA), The Nuclear Regulatory Authorities are hence formed by DHARP and DEMA.
+The DHARP is in addition also the Regulatory Authority for radiation safety.

 Radioactive waste and spent fuel management

 According to Parliamentary Resolutions B48 and B90, the tasks of the state owned Danish Decommissioning (DD) is to dismantle the nuclear facilities at the Risø site, manage radioactive waste from the decommissioning activities as well as from institutional users of radioactive material in Denmark and to participate in the process for a long-term solution for the management of radioactive waste.
 At the same time, DD must maintain the facilities in a safe and secure state until they are fully decommissioned.
 DD’s tasks include in addition planning, analysis, demolition, decontamination and waste minimization, characterization, packaging and storage in temporary storage facilities until a new and upgraded storage facility is in operation at the Risø site.
 As stated in B90 the process for establishing a deep geological disposal facility for the radioactive waste has been initiated, and a thorough political process is organized with the involvement of relevant stakeholders.
 By 2073 at the latest, the stored waste must be transferred to such disposal facility.

 There is no spent fuel management in Denmark and, according to Article 15.2 in the council Directive 2011/70/EURATOM of 19 July 2011, Denmark is not obligated to implement the provisions related to spent fuel as long as it does not have plans for the development of any activity related to nuclear fuel.